Click the Audio Mixer button on the right hand side of the main interface to bring up the Audio Mixer tab as shown below.

 This option is also known as "Follow" on traditional video switchers.

-vMix allows for up to three independent audio buses to allow for complex audio routing scenarios including mix minus.
+vMix allows for up to eight independent audio buses (including Master) to allow for complex audio routing scenarios including mix minus.

 M is the Master or Default audio mix and is sent to Recording, Streaming and External Output.

-A and B are two additional audio mixes that are sent to the A and B Audio Output devices configured in the Audio Outputs settings window.
+These are seven additional audio mixes that are sent to the respective Audio Output devices configured in the Audio Outputs settings window.

 Click the M, A or B buttons underneath each input to configure each independent each mix.
 By default all new inputs will be sent to the Master mix only.